flurie/sdp/README.md

 This is a library for simple data processing.
 SDP is inspired by array, vector, bytestring and partly by containers and repa.

-SDP focuses on efficiency and openness, sometimes at the expense of stability and security.
+SDP focuses on efficiency and openness.
 Therefore, there are unsafe functions in SDP.

 ## tl;dr